 The Short Inca Trail (or Inka Trail) is a path with more than 05 centuries of history.
 It is an ancient path that the Incas used to communicate throughout their empire.
 The Inca Trail is pervasive and did not fully preserve, but today it is possible to travel 42 km of this legendary path before reaching the citadel of Machu Picchu.

-It is a demanding excursion that lasts 04 days, but what can do it as long as there are no excesses, such as doing it without acclimatizing or with a hangover.
+It is a demanding excursion that lasts 04 days, but what can do it as long as there are no excesses, such as doing it without acclimatizing or a hangover?
 It is a path that leaves a mark.
-Machu Picchu is a unique place, and therefore it is one of the wonders of the modern world, but reaching it with effort makes the experience round.
+Machu Picchu is a unique place; therefore, it is one of the wonders of the modern world, but reaching it with effort makes the experience round.
 What’s more, when you arrive after 04 days of walking, you feel absurdly superior to all the people who come clean and smell good; you have the feeling that they do not deserve it.
-Still, it also makes you feel a little adventurous and knows that you will enjoy that a thousand times more than the rest.
+Still, it also makes you feel a little adventurous and knows that you will enjoy that more than the rest.